 Normandy American Cemetery and Memorial - Situated on the bluffs overlooking "Omaha Beach", Colleville Cemetery is one of fourteen WWII cemeteries created by the US government after the end of the conflict.
-Final resting place for more than nine thousand men and women, Normandy American Cemetery and Memorial was depicted in the critically acclaimed movie "Saving Private Ryan" and welcomes each year more than a million visitors of different nationalities.
+Final resting place for more than nine thousand men and women, Normandy American Cemetery and Memorial was depicted in the critically acclaimed movie "Saving Private Ryan" and welcomes each year over a million visitors of different nationalities.

-Pointe du Hoc - Considered by the Allies a key objective, the German stronghold of Pointe du Hoc (photo) posed, at least on paper, a serious threat to the success of the Allied landings on "Omaha" and "Utah" beaches.
-Hence the need be neutralized in the early moments of the invasion.
+Pointe du Hoc - Considered by the Allies a key objective, the German stronghold of Pointe du Hoc (photo) posed, on paper, a serious threat to the success of the Allied landings on "Omaha" and "Utah" beaches.
+Hence the need to be neutralised in the early moments of the invasion.
 On D-Day, the 100ft tall cliffs and the promontory itself witnessed a unique display of courage from Col. James E. Rudder and his men: D, E and F companies of the 2nd Ranger Battalion.

 in Caen or Bayeux